 Experiment and have fun!

 Interested in learning how to create great output?
-Check out my new video series, Lightroom 4: Producing Great Output.
-Almost 12 hours of training on 55 videos, covering all the conceptual output topics that photographers find so confusing, and then how to get great output with the Book, Slideshow, Print, and Web modules.
+Check out my video series, Lightroom CC/6 and 5: Producing Great Output.
+It’s 12 1/2 hours of training in 57 videos, covering all the conceptual output topics that photographers find so confusing, and then how to get great output with the Book, Slideshow, Print, and Web modules.